kjmakwana/rusty_math/README.md

 This is a Rust library for mathematical, statistical and machine learning operations.

-## Version 0.6.0
+## Version 0.7.0
-New version now supports K-Nearest Neighbors classification and regression models.
-I have also added a get_params function to every model.
-See detailed documentation in respective modules.
+New version now supports K-Means clustering.
+See clustering module for more details.

 ## Features